 /dev/sda1 has been automatically mounted to

-The automatic mounting done by Raspbian will be fine for most projects and just normal use.
-It will retain its mount location whenever you remove and re-insert the drive since it is uses the UUID of the drive for the mount folder name.
+The automatic mounting done by Raspbian will be fine for most projects and just regular use.
+It will retain its mount location whenever you remove and re-insert the drive since it uses the UUID of the drive for the mount folder name.
 You can also find out the UUID by using the following command:

 ls -l /dev/disk/by-uuid.

 You might come across problems if you wish to allow access to the drive to a specific user that isn’t the default user.
-In our next step we will mount the drive using the fstab file and force permissions of a given user and group.
+In our next step, we will mount the drive using the fstab file and force permissions of a given user and group.

-Raspberry Pi Mount a USB Drive Manually
+Raspberry Pi: Mount a USB Drive Manually

-If you want to permanently mount the drive with a specific user, then we will need to setup the drive in the fstab file.
+If you want to permanently mount the drive with a specific user, then we will need to set up the drive in the fstab file.

 sudo apt-get install ntfs-3g